PedroZappa/42_minitalk/README.md

 	server.data |= 1 << (((sizeof(char) * 8) - 1) - server.bits);
 ```

 The bitwise operations | (OR) and << (Left-Shift) are used together to set the received bits in the proper place in memory.
+This operation only happens when a `SIGUSR2` is received.
+Any time a `SIGUSR1` is caught, the server acknowledges it and keeps listening for further signals.

 ___